taoyouh/Taoyouh.Mphtxt/README.md

 - Support .NET Standard 2.0 (can run on .NET Core and .NET Framework)

 ## Latest changes
+Changes from 1.1.0 to 1.2.0:
+- Add AsSpan() and AsMemory() methods to access geometry element node indices storages as Memory<T> or Span<T>
+- Add source link support to improve debugging experience

 Changes from 1.0.0 to 1.1.0:
 - Add XML documentation
 - Improve performance with the use of spans